rromanotero/minios/README.md

 # Compiling Source code

 Source code is an Atmel Studio Project.

-# Running Sample Apps

-Samples apps (.bin) are in /sample_apps/apps_known_to_work.
-Run them using the console.
-As shown [here](https://youtu.be/xwV5s2CTYqg) and [here](https://youtu.be/HzgY5F7Pba4)

-To write your own, you have to use the template in /sample_apps/atmel_studio_template (also an Atmel Studio Project)
+It's shown in the book.

 # Publication and Thesis